lilygeorgescu/AED/README.md

 ### License
 SecurifAI’s NonCommercial Use & No Sharing International Public License.
 The details of this license are presented in SecurifAI-license-v1.0.pdf.

 ### This repo contains:
+ - the form that must be fill in order to obtain our code.
+ - the track annotations for the ShanghaiTech Campus dataset (use the tracks to compute the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020").
+ - the region and track annotations for the Subway dataset. (use these to compute the pixel level AUC and the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020").
+ - annotated videos obtained using our abnormal event detection method.
  - the unofficial evaluation code for the new RBDC and TBDC metrics under the CC BY-NC-ND 4.0 license.
- - the track annotations for the ShanghaiTech Campus dataset (use the tracks to compute the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020")
- - the region and track annotations for the Subway dataset. (use these to compute the pixel level AUC and the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020")
- - annotated videos obtained using our abnormal event detection method.

 ### Short Abstract
 Our framework is composed of an object detector, a set of appearance and motion auto-encoders, and a set of classifiers.